spcl/MRAG/multirag/storage/README.md

   {start,stop,clear,import}
 ```

-The start command (`multirag-cli db start`) allows the user to start the vector database, so that can be used subsequently.
+The start command (`multirag-cli db start`) allows the user to start the vector database, so that it can be used subsequently.
 ```
 usage: multirag-cli db start [-h]